rake-compiler/rake-compiler/README.md

-= What is rake-compiler?
+# What is rake-compiler?

 rake-compiler is first and foremost a productivity tool for Ruby developers.
 Its goal is to make the busy developer's life easier by simplifying the building and packaging of Ruby extensions by simplifying code and reducing duplication.

-It follows *convention over configuration* by advocating a standardized build and package structure for both C and Java based RubyGems.
+It follows **convention over configuration** by advocating a standardized build and package structure for both C and Java based RubyGems.

 rake-compiler is the result of many hard-won experiences dealing with several